St. Charles County ranks in the Top 5

 Strategic History and Logic Model

-The CCRB believes that if we invest in best practice programs to an expanded number of children, and that if agencies in partnership with the families they treated were successful with these services, that the end result would be movement in terms of child well-being in the greater community – or seeing “the needle move” from high risk factors to more protective and positive factors.
+If we invest in best practice programs to an expanded number of children, and if agencies in partnership with the families they treated were successful with these services, the end result will be movement in terms of child well-being in the greater community – or seeing “the needle move” from high risk factors to more protective and positive factors.